-\emph{(2)} As algebras, $(\k\mathbb{D}_\infty)^\bullet$ is regular while $T_\infty(n,v,\xi)^\bullet$, $B(n,\om,\gamma)^\bullet$ and $D(m,d,\xi)^\bullet$ not for $n,m\geq 2$. \end{proposition} Proposition \ref{Prop.1.2} is a direct consequence of Propositions \ref{prop.6.4} and \ref{prop:bulletproperty}.
-Through the pairing we constructed and this proposition, we get two observations: 1) For each affine prime regular Hopf algebra $H$ of GK-dimension one, we get a quantum group in the sense of Takeuchi \cite{Tak92} naturally; 2) We deny an infinite-dimensional analogous version of the semisimplicity result by Larson and Radford \cite{LR88} which states that for a finite-dimensional Hopf algebra $H$, $H$ is semisimple if and only if $H^{\ast}$ is so.
+\emph{(2)} As algebras, $(\k\mathbb{D}_\infty)^\bullet$ is regular while $T_\infty(n,v,\xi)^\bullet$, $B(n,\om,\gamma)^\bullet$ and $D(m,d,\xi)^\bullet$ are not for $n,m\geq 2$. \end{proposition} Proposition \ref{Prop.1.2} is a direct consequence of Propositions \ref{prop.6.4} and \ref{prop:bulletproperty}.
+Through the pairing we constructed and this proposition, we get two observations: 1) For each affine prime regular Hopf algebra $H$ of GK-dimension one, we get a quantum group in the sense of Takeuchi \cite{Tak92} naturally (see Remark \ref{rmk:quantumgrp} for details); 2) We give a counterexample to an infinite-dimensional analogous version of the semisimplicity result by Larson and Radford \cite{LR88} which states that for a finite-dimensional Hopf algebra $H$, $H$ is semisimple if and only if $H^{\ast}$ is so.

+After we finished the present paper, we found the nice preprint \cite{BCJ} written by K.A.
+Brown, M. Couto and A. Jahn.
+They refined the results in \cite{Jah15,Cou19} and determined the structures of the finite dual of affine commutative-by-finite Hopf algebras.
+As the Hopf algebras of GK-dimension one considered in this paper are affine commutative-by-finite, the conclusions gotten in \cite{BCJ} can apply to our case directly.
+We remark that a number of formulas obtained in Section \ref{section3}, \ref{section4} and \ref{section5} in our paper were essentially the same as those in \cite[Section 7.5]{BCJ}.
+As pointed out in \cite{BCJ}, the results in \cite{BCJ} and the present paper are largely complementary.
+Indeed, we can use our results to answer a question appeared in \cite[Remarks 7.1(3)]{BCJ} (see Remark \ref{rmk:cocyletrivial} in detail).

-The organization of this paper is as follows: We gather in Section \ref{section2} necessary concepts and techniques, including the classification result for $H$, some equivalent definitions of $H^\circ$ for computation, and invertible matrices used for sequent proofs.
-Sections \ref{section3}, \ref{section4} and \ref{section5} are devoted to give the structures for $T_\infty(n,v,\xi)^\circ$, $B(n,\om,\gamma)^\circ$ and $D(m,d,\xi)^\circ$ respectively.
-Finally in Section \ref{section6}, constructions and related properties of non-degenerate Hopf pairings on $\k\mathbb{D}_\infty$, $T_\infty(n,v,\xi)$, $B(n,\om,\gamma)$ and $D(m,d,\xi)$ are studied.
+The organization of this paper is as follows: We gather in Section \ref{section2} necessary concepts and techniques, including the classification result for $H$, some equivalent definitions of $H^\circ$ for computation, and invertible matrices used for later proofs.
+Sections \ref{section3}, \ref{section4} and \ref{section5} are devoted to giving the structures for $T_\infty(n,v,\xi)^\circ$, $B(n,\om,\gamma)^\circ$ and $D(m,d,\xi)^\circ$ respectively.
+Finally in Section \ref{section6}, constructions and related properties of desired non-degenerate Hopf pairings on $\k\mathbb{D}_\infty$, $T_\infty(n,v,\xi)$, $B(n,\om,\gamma)$ and $D(m,d,\xi)$ are studied.
 We pose a question at the last section too.